kulame/tock/doc/reference/trd-syscalls.md

 | Success with 3 u32         | 132  | Return Value 0     | Return Value 1     | Return Value 2     |
 | Success with u32 and u64   | 133  | Return Value 0     | Return Value 1 LSB | Return Value 1 MSB |

-There are a wide variety of failure and success variants because different system calls need to pass different amounts of data.
+There are many failure and success variants because different system calls need to pass different amounts of data.
 A command that requests a 64-bit timestamp, for example, needs its success to return a `u64`, but its failure can return nothing.
 In